Effective TOEFL Strategies

-TOEFL has three formats: paper based, computer based and internet based.
+TOEFL has two formats: paper based, and internet based.
 Make sure you find out which test you will be taking before you start studying for the TOEFL.
 If your country uses the iBT you have to take this test.

 Research TOEFL score requirements

 TOEFL is a source of anxiety for most international students who are not educated in English.
 But remember that it is almost unavoidable.
 Required TOEFL scores vary by institution, usually, the more prestigious the university, the higher the required TOEFL score.
 So contact your selected university or college to determine their score requirements.
 On the TOEFL Web site at www.ets.org/toefl/ibt/codelists.html you’ll find a list of 6,000 institutions that accept TOEFL scores.
 You can also view a list of score requirements for some representative universities.

 Remember that the scores for the paper based test are different than the scores for the CBT and iBT.
 The average minimum score required is approximately 550 (paper test) or 215 (CBT) or 70 (iBT).
 Some schools will look at your scores from different sections.
 Many universities expect you to have better writing skills than speaking skills.
 TOEFL scores are only valid for two years.

 The TOEFL measures your ability to succeed in an American university or college.
 So your focus must be on studying language that you would hear on campus and terms that you would hear in the classroom.
 Read textbooks, newspapers, encyclopedias, journals and research articles.